Coldmooon/CCF/README.md

 ### Power law ###

-* Power law can accelerates the detection time by a large margin with unnoticeable performance decrease.
-However, it doesn't hold for CCF on Caltech Pedestrian Dataset.
+* Power law can accelerate the detection time by a large margin with unnoticeable performance decrease (see paper for more details).
+Unfortunately, it doesn't hold for CCF on Caltech Pedestrian Dataset.
 * You can check whether the power law holds for specific feature types on specific datasets using codes in './power_law'.
 Simply run 'getMean.m' and 'getLambda.m' in turn.

 ### Bug report ###